qlack/QLACK-WebDesktop/README.md

 * Integration with any Lightweight Directory Access Protocol (LDAP) server
 * Restriction of access to applications for all and/or specific users
 * Provision of three system applications which provide useful tools for user, application and translation management
+* Exchange messages between the integrated applications and the main QLACK WebDesktop system
+* Easy and fast deployment using Docker

 ## Default System Applications

 QLACK WebDesktop provides the following three ready-to-use applications:
-1. Applications Management
+1. Applications/Users Management
 2. Translations Management
 3. User Profile Management

-### Applications Management
+### Applications/Users Management

 This application is developed in order to provide management options for all the integrated QLACK WebDesktop applications, as well as the users who have access in the system using SSO.